Best Office Chair for Back Pain 2023

 It’s a tradeoff that requires a bit of homework on your part, and it has ramifications that extend well beyond that.
 The Aeron isn’t a great choice if several people in your household will be using the chair unless those people are all more or less the same size.
 It’s much better as a “one-person chair.”

 On the flip side, the Aeron avoids the major problem with our top two picks.
 The Leap and the Embody are undeniably fantastic chairs, but they take a lot of time to tweak to make them fit you like a glove.
-By doing a bit of homework on the front end, the Aeron gets around some of that adjustability overload.
+By doing some homework on the front end, the Aeron gets around some of that adjustability overload.
 Depending on the kind of person you are and how much (or how little) you enjoy tweaking and optimizing your chair, that can be a very good thing!

 Comfort